Skip to content

 LeftRight

-Russian air defence forces in Rostov Oblast shot down a Russian military Mi-8 helicopter on the night of 4 March 1.
-No casualty figures have been released.
-It is the second confirmed Russian friendly-fire aviation incident in two months.
+Russian air defence forces in Rostov Oblast shot down a Russian military Mi-8 helicopter on the night of 4 March.
+No casualty figures were given.
+This is the second confirmed Russian friendly-fire aviation incident in two months.
+The incident is assessed as linked to degraded IFF discipline caused by the volume of Ukrainian drone operations forcing air defence crews into shoot-first postures.

 Combat engagements fell to 106 from 145 in two days — mud season, not restraint — as Russia presses three axes toward Kramatorsk and Sloviansk.